Carlosrincong/AWS-Solutions-Architect-Associate/RDS/README.md

 - Within AZ, Cross AZ or Cross Region (network fee).
 - Replication is ASYN, so reads are eventually consistent.
 - Use case: read replicas to run new workloads without affect the performance of the main database.
 Only for SELECT statements

+Best practice
+- Instead keep stopped an instance for a long time, take a snapshot and restore from it.